What happened to the first Brighton team to play at Withdean?

 Gary Hobson

-Gary Hobson was the other survivor from the last season at the Goldstone to make it onto the pitch for the first game at Withdean, although little did we know at the time that he was in the final throes of his Brighton career.
+Gary Hobson was the other survivor from the last season at the Goldstone to make it onto the pitch for the first Brighton game at Withdean.
+Little did we know at the time that he was in the final throes of his Seagulls career.

 Four months after helping the Albion record their opening day clean sheet, Hobson moved to Chester City on loan.
 That brought the curtain down on a four year spell with the Seagulls in which he played 113 times after signing for £60,000 from Hull City in 1996 – when £60,000 was a lot of money.

-Chester’s relegation out of the Football League – Hobson played against us in that famous 7-1 win at the Deva Stadium – meant that they couldn’t take him on a permanent basis that summer and so he moved to York City.
+Chester’s relegation out of the Football League on goal difference at the end of the season – Hobson was in their defence the day Brighton won 7-1 at the Deva Stadium – meant they were unable to sign him on a permanent basis and so he moved to York City.

 Hobson is now a UEFA match agent, which means he negotiates countless pre-season tours abroad for Premier League, Championship and European clubs.